Frequently Asked Questions

 Who do I talk to about food preferences?
 Are there alternate options for each day’s menu?

-Upon admission, our Director of Nursing/or Food Service Director will interview your loved one regarding special needs with regards to food preferences.
+Upon admission, our Director of Nursing/or Food Service Director will interview your loved one regarding special needs with regard to food preferences.
 Our own food service personnel prepare all the meals.
 Special care is taken to serve flavorful and appetizing foods.

 Should you wish for another food item on a particular day’s menu, please make the CNA aware of your request.
 This information will be passed on to the Food Service Director and they will try their best to accommodate needs.